DataSQRL/datasqrl.github.io/blog/2023-05-22-sqrl-high-level-data-language-sql.md

 ## Help Us Design SQRL

 To take SQRL for a spin and learn how to build data-driven applications, we recommend you start with the [Quickstart tutorial](/docs/getting-started/quickstart).
-If you have questions, we are happy to answer them on [our Discord](https://discord.gg/49AnhVY2w9).
+If you have questions, we are happy to answer them on [Slack](/community).

-SQRL is still young, and we would love to hear [your feedback](https://discord.gg/49AnhVY2w9) on the language to shape its future.
+SQRL is still young, and we would love to hear [your feedback](/community) on the language to shape its future.